Russia blames software failure after space station briefly thrown off course | Technology

 Russia blames software failure after space station briefly thrown off course

 In the afternoon, the crew will open the hatches, enter the module, turn on the necessary means of purifying the atmosphere and begin normal regular work."
-The seven crew members aboard - two Russian cosmonauts, three NASA astronauts, a Japanese astronaut and a European space agency astronaut from France - were never in any immediate danger, according to NASA.
-Russian cosmonaut Oleg Novitsky, who is on board, on Friday told his followers on Twitter not to worry.
+Dmitry Rogozin, head of Roscosmos, said later that a human factor could have been involved.
+"Everything was going well but there was a human factor.

 Vladimir Solovyov, designer general at Energia, a Russian space agency company, sought to reassure international partners that the incident had been contained and said cosmonauts would have it up and running soon.
 "Due to a short-term software failure, a direct command was mistakenly implemented to turn on the module's engines for withdrawal, which led to some modification of the orientation of the complex as a whole," he said in a statement.